learnlatex/learnlatex.github.io/en/lesson-04.md

 _always_ makes things italic, so it doesn't work for nested material.
 See how `\emph` _does_ know about nesting.
 There are also places where emphasis  isn't the same as italic, for example in presentations color is usually a better option.
-With logical mark-up, we don't have to worry about that detail in the body of the document.
+With logical markup, we don't have to worry about that detail in the body of the document.

 We will look at [manual formatting later](lesson-11), but for the moment we'll